conda-incubator/nvidia-virtual-packages/README.md

 ```

 One version is published for every known major-minor compute capability.
 Sub-architectures
-such as `100f` are not expressable within this framework but can still be targeted at build
+such as `100f` are not expressible within this framework but can still be targeted at build
 time.

 ## Implementing a conda-recipe which depends on `__cuda_arch`